Breast Cancer Prevention Tips

 - Maintain a Healthy Weight: Having a BMI of 30 or more can increase your chance of developing a lot of medical conditions, including breast cancer.
 Eating a well-balanced diet and being active can help women stay within a healthy BMI of 18.5 – 24.9.
 Consult your doctor for information on maintaining a healthy diet.

 - Limit Alcohol Consumption: Moderate alcohol consumption can be a part of a healthy diet.
-Women should avoid drinking more than one drink a day because alcohol can increase your risk of developing breast cancer.
+Women should avoid drinking more than one drink a day because alcohol can increase their risk of developing breast cancer.

 - Exercise Regularly: Trying to get 150 minutes of moderate exercise or 75 minutes of intensive exercise each week is associated with a lower risk of developing breast cancer.